-Example 117.
+Example 120.
 Creating a discrete faceting request

-'''

-QueryBuilder builder = fullTextSession.getSearchFactory()
+''' QueryBuilder builder = fullTextSession.getSearchFactory() .buildQueryBuilder().forEntity(Cd.class).get();

-.buildQueryBuilder().forEntity(Cd.class).get();

 FacetingRequest labelFacetingRequest = builder.facet()

 .name("labelFacetRequest")

 .onField("label")

 .discrete()

 .orderedBy(FacetSortOrder.COUNT_DESC)

 .includeZeroCounts(false)

 .maxFacetCount(3)

 .createFacetingRequest();

 '''

 When executing this faceting request a Facet instance will be created for each discrete value for the indexed field label.
 The Facet instance will record the actual field value including how often this particular field value occurs within the original query results.
 Parameters orderedBy, includeZeroCounts and maxFacetCount are optional and can be applied on any faceting request.
 Parameter orderedBy allows to specify in which order the created facets will be returned.
-The default is FacetSortOrder.COUNT\DESC, but you can also sort on the field value.
-Parameter includeZeroCount determines whether facets with a count of 0 will be included in the result (by default they are not) and maxFacetCount allows to limit the maximum amount of facets returned.
+The default is FacetSortOrder.COUNT_DESC, but you can also sort on the field value.
+Parameter includeZeroCount determines whether facets with a count of 0 will be included in the result (by default they are not) and maxFacetCount allows to limit the maximum amount of facets returned (by default 100 facets are returned).